muritane/coordination-architecture/emergent_coordination_gradients.md

 Key properties:

-* no command is issued,
+- no command is issued,
-* no role is assigned,
+- no role is assigned,
-* no legitimacy is claimed,
+- no legitimacy is claimed,
-* no authority is invoked,
+- no authority is invoked,
-* no obligation is created.
+- no obligation is created.

 Yet behavior shifts.

 This is not coercion.
-It is **re-pricing of inaction**.
+It is **repricing of inaction** under changing informational and constraint conditions.

 ---